LionelDarras/PyVantagePro/docs/index.rst

 * Collecting data in a CSV file
 * Updating station time
 * Getting some information about the station, such as date and firmware version.
-* Various types of supported connections
+* Various types of connections are supported
 * Comes with a command-line script